Tatone26/Numworks-games/README.md

 - [Model](./apps/model/) is a basic repo you can copy to start your game using my template.
 - [Nppm_decoder](./apps/nppm_decoder/) is a build utility I made to process the images at compile time.
 Necessary to use the *tiling* module.

-There are still a lot of impossible things with the official software (like saving data), so consider installing an other one like Omega if you want to do some really complex things.
+The official software comes with a lot of limitations, but that's what makes it interesting too !

-If you want to create some apps that run on Epsilon, see the [Rust-based template](https://github.com/numworks/epsilon-sample-app-rust), [C++](https://github.com/numworks/epsilon-sample-app-cpp) and [C](https://github.com/numworks/epsilon-sample-app-c).
+If you want to create some apps that run on Epsilon, see the official [Rust-based template](https://github.com/numworks/epsilon-sample-app-rust), [C++](https://github.com/numworks/epsilon-sample-app-cpp) and [C](https://github.com/numworks/epsilon-sample-app-c).

 ### Installation instructions :
   - go to the "apps" folder